SMI/SmiServices/README.md

 Contributors to the [upstream dependencies](./PACKAGES.md) can be seen in the corresponding section of those repositorys.

-This work has been funded under the PICTURES program.
+This work has been funded under the PICTURES programme.
 A 5-year, £3.8M programme of work funded by the Medical Research Council (MRC) with additional support from the Engineering and Physical Sciences Research Council (EPSRC) as part of Health Data Research UK (HDR UK).

 ## Microservices